Support for Provisionally Certificated teachers to access Induction and Mentoring programmes

 Part time and Relief Teachers

-The Education Council, with support from the Ministry of Education, has designed a scheme to support provisionally certificated part-time and relief teachers, working across multiple settings in early childhood services, primary and secondary settings and Communities of Learning│Kāhui Ako to gain Full Certification.
-It is for experienced teachers who have participated in some induction and mentoring but have been unable to gain a position of at least 0.5 FTTE for the required period because they are part-time or relief teachers.
+The Education Council, has designed a scheme to support provisionally certificated teachers, working across multiple settings in early childhood services, primary and secondary settings and Communities of Learning│Kāhui Ako to gain Full Certification.
+It is for teachers who have been unable to gain full certification due to the nature of their employment who are currently employed in approximately .5FTTE.

 Itinerant or Part time Teachers of Music